ExtraRandom/Blue2Bot/README.md

 # Blue2Bot

-A Discord Bot for use on my private discord server.
+A Discord Bot.

+This is the Python 3.5 version.